amrit123/MemoryGame/README.md

 -user can select the card and the back face of the card will show -if both cards are same,will show X image icon
 -user can continue to other selection
+-works for single user at the moment

+## future task
+-have two different player and point score for each correct pair and declare the winner at the end -make the card flip animation better